Search

 Cooling towers – ICPE

-The study focuses on cooling towers located on the roof of a data center.
-These cooling systems are essential for data centers.
+These cooling systems are essential for the air-conditioning of people and technical rooms in IT areas.
 That’s why we need them to work optimally.
 During this study, the principle of system looping was studied and solutions recommended to remedy it.

 Project